boldflight/BibleConverter/test_EPUB/output/hag.md

 ### The Promised Blessing

-[10] On the twenty-fourth day of the ninth month of Darius’ second year, the **Lord’**s message came to the prophet Haggai:
+[10] On the twenty-fourth day of the ninth month of Darius’ second year, the **Lord**'s message came to the prophet Haggai:
 [11] “This is what the **Lord** of Heaven’s Armies has said, ‘Ask the priests about the law.
 [12] If someone carries holy meat in a fold of his garment and that fold touches bread, a boiled dish, wine, olive oil, or any other food, will that item become holy?’”
 The priests answered, “It will not.”
 [13] Then Haggai asked, “If a person who is ritually unclean because of touching a dead body comes in contact with one of these items, will it become unclean?”
 The priests answered, “It will be unclean.”